thenexthub/package-manager/Documentation/Usage.md

 The Codira tools version is specified by a special comment in the first line of the `Package.code` manifest.
-To specify a tools version, a `Package.code` file must begin with the string `// swift-tools-version:`, followed by a version number specifier.
+To specify a tools version, a `Package.code` file must begin with the string `// codira-tools-version:`, followed by a version number specifier.

 The version number specifier follows the syntax defined by semantic versioning